ZigZag API

 • workload: A neural network model defined in ONNX format or ZigZag’s own format.

-• accelerator: A high-level HW architecture description (in ZigZag’s own format).
+• accelerator: A high-level hardware architecture description (in ZigZag’s own format).

 • mapping: A file that specifies core allocation, spatial mapping (optional), temporal ordering (optional), and memory operand link (in ZigZag’s own format).